 - Connected, collaborative and automated mobility (CCAM) is a big and complex field which includes all the EU regulatory work on automated driving.
 In this area our partners at CONEBI are leading the cycling industry representation on the EU’s CCAM Platform, so we will support them as needed.

 - The fourth work area is data.
 This is both a huge topic in its own right, but also a cross-cutting topic to ensure that the data needs of the three areas above are supported and coordinated to drastically improve cycling policies and anchoring cycling in broader mobility policies and share this data for multimodal future.
-This work will also feed the CyclingDataHub in the BITS-project to share, analyse and visualize the data (>100 data sets).
-The process of developing big datasets and smart datasets is extremely interactive and allows stakeholders to give very rapid feedback on the effectiveness of the tools developed.
-Aggregation of multiple datasets in a CyclingDataHub means that all contributors of data can receive enriched datasets and feed them back to their users rapidly.
-This prompts users to use the systems more and further enriches the datasets.
+This work will feed also the CyclingDataHub in the BITS project to share, analyse and visualize the data (>100 data sets).

-- Delivering the BITS-project -business aspects and provide the business input for BITS-project data hub and pilot projects
+Deliver the BITS Project – business aspects and provide the business input for BITS project data hub and pilot projects;

 - Addressing the coordination of business development in:

-- The transformation in customer relationships that will come through the digitalisation of the consumer relationship
+- The transformation in customer relationships that will come through digitalisation of the consumer relationship;

-- Applications, tools and methods for multi-modal transport systems (MaaS)
+- Applications, tools and methods, multi-modal transport systems (MaaS);

-- Applications, tools and methods for maintaining and improving the rider experience; routing, reporting, on-bike control systems, apps, etc.
+- Applications, tools and methods maintain and improved the rider experience: routing, reporting, on bike control systems, apps etc.

-- Creating a directory of service providers for local governments to use in tenders and calls
+- Creating a directory of service providers for local government to use in tenders and calls;

-- The emerging need for an ITS roadmap within the EU Cycling Strategy and the BITS-project
+- Emerging need for an ITS roadmap within the EU Cycling Strategy and the BITS project.

 JOINING THE GROUP